Mekuannent/DevOps-with-azure/README.md

 ## Variables

 #### Input variables
-variables that are used in Terraform to plan, apply and destroy operations are saved in ***vars.tf*** file.
+Variables that are used in Terraform to plan, apply and destroy operations are saved in ***vars.tf*** file.
 The values of these variables are determined by user input.

 #### Assign values to your variables
 Terraform can populate variables using values from ***terraform.tfvars*** file